nobitagit/Silver-Cherry/README.md

 Javascript is only used to increase accuracy when displaying on smaller screen sizes and to allow toggling.

 ##Typography
-Fonts are sized in *rem* with fallback in *px*, and thought for easy customisation by human beings.
-If you want to read more on this topic then [here](http://snook.ca/archives/html_and_css/font-size-with-rem) you go.
+Fonts are sized in **rem** with fallback in **px**, and thought for easy customisation by human beings.

-Site title and Headings use Lobster and Homenaje from Google Fonts.

-*This text will be italic*
-_This will also be italic_
-**This text will be bold**
-__This will also be bold__

 ```css
 html { font-size: 62.5%; font-family: Arial, Helvetica, sans-serif; }
 h1 { font-size: 52px; font-size: 5.2rem; margin-bottom: 2px; }
 h2 { font-size: 45px; font-size: 4.5rem; margin-bottom: 9px; }
 h3 { font-size: 28px; font-size: 2.8rem; margin-bottom: 9px; }
 ```
+If you want to read more on this topic then [here](http://snook.ca/archives/html_and_css/font-size-with-rem) you go.

+Site title and Headings use Lobster and Homenaje from Google Fonts.

 * Item 1
 * Item 2
   * Item 2a